rakshithaelango/Credit_Card_Fraud_Detection/README.md

 # Credit_Card_Fraud_Detection
 # About Dataset

- This Dataset is bout whether the credit card transactions labeled as fraudulent or genuine
+ This Dataset is about whether the credit card transactions labeled as fraudulent or genuine